Antonios-C/8-Bit-Calculator/README.md

 4) Button "X" indicates multiplication between the two numbers

 5) Button "W" will display the result of the above operations.
+   - For multiplication "W" needs to be pressed 10 times.
+Addition/Subtraction 1 time

-6) To reset calculator, press and hold (shift left click) buttons 3-0-"W".
+6) To reset calculator, press and hold (shift left click) buttons 3-0-"W"